This Week’s New Android Games: The Weekly Roundup – Aug 17, 2018

 This wasn’t the biggest week for new Android games, but the week’s new releases still saw two major gacha games become available in North America, a memory game with wacky faces, and a match-3 game without any ads or in app purchases.

-As always, while the new free Android games on this list might get the most attention, don’t overlook new paid games.
+As always, while the new free Android games on this list might get the most attention, don’t overlook new paid and free to try titles.
 Paid games can often provide a better value as they’re not trying to push you towards in app purchases or wasting your time with advertisements.

 New Android Games Released This Week